agPrograms/dcsservtoolkit/README.md

 DCS Server Toolkit.
 Made for some server housekeeping on the box, not for in-game.

 ### Current Features
-- Server Monitoring and Auto-restart if the server goes down.
+- Server Monitoring and Auto-restart if the server exec goes down.

 ### Future Features
 I plan on adding more capabilities such as: